 A key nutrient for kids and adults alike, iron helps us to produce red blood cells which carry oxygen around the body.
 It helps children grow and prevents anaemia which can be debilitating for children with their busy lives.
 Organic red meat, leafy greens, tuna, beans and eggs are all good sources.

 Magnesium is required for the functioning of over 300 enzymes in the human body, contributing to muscle health, strong bones and even aiding restful sleep.
 You can make sure your child’s diet is rich in magnesium with almonds, hazelnuts, spinach and broccoli.

-Top tip: Magnesium is absorbed well through the skin, so consider including Magnesium Sleep Lotion Junior in their post-bath routine.
+Top tip: Magnesium is absorbed well through the skin, so consider including Magnesium Sleep Kids' Lotion in their post-bath routine.
 Not only will it boost their supply of the nutrient, but combined with the lavender and chamomile will soothe them ready for a peaceful night’s sleep.

-Calcium gets a lot of press when it comes to growing children and with good reason, it's a key to building strong bones and teeth.
+Calcium gets a lot of press when it comes to growing children and with good reason, it's key to building strong bones and teeth.
 We are often encouraged to eat dairy products for calcium but there are plenty of good non-dairy sources of calcium too.
 Broccoli, sesame seeds (and their paste, known as tahini) spinach, chia seeds and dried figs all provide calcium.

 Vitamin D has now overtaken Vitamin C as the country’s most popular supplement, largely because it’s so hard to get enough of it through our diet alone.
 Vitamin D is important for helping build strong, healthy bones and supporting immune system function.

 The government now recommends that we all supplement vitamin D during autumn and winter months, while under 5’s are recommended to take a supplement all year round to ensure levels.